Abdenasser/dr_scaffold/README.rst

     ]

 Add ``CORE_FOLDER`` and ``API_FOLDER`` to your ``settings.py`` include a forward slash at the end of each:
+You can set them to the same folder as well.
 .. code:: python

     CORE_FOLDER = "my_core_folder/"